Azure/azure-sdk-for-net/doc/Dataplane Code Gen/DataplaneCodeGen_Quickstart_Tutorial.md

 ## Getting started

 For this tutorial, we'll create a getting started project in a branch of your fork of `azure-sdk-for-net` repo.
-To create the project, we'll copy the [Azure.Template.LLC](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/template-LLC) project for .NET.
+To create the project, we'll copy the [Azure.Template.DataplaneCodeGen](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/template-LLC) project for .NET.

-The `Azure.Template.LLC` project is a great place to get started with Azure SDK .NET library development in general, as it contains a number of common patterns we use for tests, samples, documentation, generating API listings.
-It also has an example of a generated library for demonstrating LLC APIs.
+The `Azure.Template.DataplaneCodeGen` project is a great place to get started with Azure SDK .NET library development in general, as it contains a number of common patterns we use for tests, samples, documentation, generating API listings.
+It also has an example of a generated library for demonstrating Dataplane Code Gen APIs.

-**Learn more**: see other features listed in the [Azure.Template.LLC README](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/template-LLC/Azure.Template.LLC/README.md).
+**Learn more**: see other features listed in the [Azure.Template.DataplaneCodeGen README](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/template-LLC/Azure.Template.LLC/README.md).

 ### Create the project

-#### 1. Copy the Azure.Template.LLC directory
+#### 1. Copy the Azure.Template.DataplaneCodeGen directory

-Copy the `sdk\template-LLC` directory to an `sdk\<your-service-name>` directory at the same level.
+Copy the `sdk\template-dataplanecodegen` directory to an `sdk\<your-service-name>` directory at the same level.
 For example, from the root of your cloned repo:

 ```
 % mkdir sdk\<your-service-name>
-% xcopy sdk\template-LLC sdk\<your-service-name> /E
+% xcopy sdk\template-dataplanecodegen sdk\<your-service-name> /E
 ```

 **Learn more:** to understand more about the Azure SDK repo structure, see [Repo Structure](https://github.com/Azure/azure-sdk/blob/master/docs/policies/repostructure.md) in the `azure-sdk` repo.

 #### 2. Remove existing generated code

-Open the `Azure.Template.LLC.sln` file from the `sdk\<your-service-name>\Azure.Template.LLC` directory.
+Open the `Azure.Template.DataplaneCodeGen.sln` file from the `sdk\<your-service-name>\Azure.Template.DataplaneCodeGen` directory.

-You'll notice that the `Azure.Template.LLC` project already has generated code in it!
+You'll notice that the `Azure.Template.DataplaneCodeGen` project already has generated code in it!
 You're welcome to explore what's there -- it's been generated from the swagger file in the `swagger` folder.
 For this tutorial, however, we'll delete these generated files so we can start clean.

-- Delete the Generated folder in the `Azure.Template.LLC` project.
+- Delete the Generated folder in the `Azure.Template.DataplaneCodeGen` project.
-- Delete the `swagger` folder in the `Azure.Template.LLC` project.
+- Delete the `swagger` folder in the `Azure.Template.DataplaneCodeGen` project.

 #### 3. Rename the solution and projects

 In Visual Studio:

-- Rename the `Azure.Template.LLC` project to `Azure.<your-sdk-name>`.
+- Rename the `Azure.Template.DataplaneCodeGen` project to `Azure.<your-sdk-name>`.
-- Rename the `Azure.Template.LLC` solution to `Azure.<your-sdk-name>`.
+- Rename the `Azure.Template.DataplaneCodeGen` solution to `Azure.<your-sdk-name>`.
-- Remove the `Azure.Template.LLC.Tests` project from the solution.
+- Remove the `Azure.Template.DataplaneCodeGen.Tests` project from the solution.

 **Note**: `Azure.<your-sdk-name>` is the Azure SDK package name.